Nuha4/ClientServerCommunication/README.md

 # ClientServerCommunication

-Client.js --> Send dummy data to server POST request using Node.js.
+Client.js --> Send dummy data to server via POST request using Node.js.
 Server.py --> Receive data from Intel Edison and dump into MongoDB using python(flask).